tolliam/tolliam.github.io/index.md

-# Insights from my studies and life back in the academic world
+# Insights from my Urban Informatics studies and life in general back in the academic world

 ## General

 [Academic writing](academic-writing.md)

 ## Spatial Data Analysis

 `Everything is related to everthing else but near things are more related than distant things`Waldo Tobler

+### Best neighbourhood in London

 ### Point pattern analysis